EUR-Lex

-Eur-Lex (stylized EUR-Lex) is an official website of European Union law and other public documents of the European Union (EU), published in 24 official languages of the EU.
+EUR-Lex is the official online database of European Union law and other public documents of the European Union (EU), published in 24 official languages of the EU.
 The Official Journal (OJ) of the European Union is also published on EUR-Lex.
 Users can access EUR-Lex free of charge and also register for a free account, which offers extra features.

 History

 Data processing of legal texts at the European Commission started way back in the 1960s, still using punch cards at the time.
 A system was being developed to capture relationships between documents and analyse them to extract and re-use metadata, but also to make retrieval easier.